The Restoration Movement

 Some of the distinctives of the Restoration Movement of churches can be seen in popular slogans present throughout our history.
 These include:

 • Where the Scriptures speak, we speak; where the Scriptures are silent, we are silent.
-Explanation: we emphasize what Scripture emphasizes, not requiring more than Scripture, while not making an issue over areas Scripture does not clearly address.
+Explanation: we emphasize what Scripture emphasizes, not requiring more than Scripture, or less than Scripture, while being tolerant in areas Scripture does not clearly address.

 • The church of Jesus Christ is essentially, intentionally, and constitutionally one.
 Explanation: there is one and only one church established by Jesus.
-It includes all those who have made him Lord and Messiah, so we are obligated to strive for visible unity.
+It includes all those who have made him Lord and Messiah, so we are obligated to strive for visible unity with our brothers and sisters.

 • We are Christians only, but not the only Christians.
 Explanation: while we choose to use simple biblical terminology such as Christian, disciple, believer, or brother/sister, we understand that others may identify with denominational descriptions but that they are no less Christians, even though they may believe differently than us in some matters.